How Long Should A Furnace Last?

 Luckily, there are some simple ways that you can keep your old furnace working efficiently, longer.

-Tune-Ups And Regular Maintenance
+Tune-Ups and Regular Maintenance

 Proper maintenance helps your unit work more efficiently.
 When your system is efficient, it does not have to work as hard to maintain a comfortable temperature.